Indaym/Back-Indaym/docs/instalation.md

 # How to install the project

-  * If it is the first installation
+  * If it's the first installation
     * `yarn install`
-  * if it's a re installation
+  * If it's a re installation
     * `rm -rf node_modules`
     * `yarn install`